Thorfgin/charactercreator2/src/README.md

 	- Create a selection over the tables
 	- Export as JSON (data)
 	- Place in Download folder
-	- Run tabula-reader_recepten.js
+	- Run tabula-reader_recepten.js for each loresheet
+	- Copy the results into recepten.json
+	- Check the tooltips for faults

 	TODO:

 	MUST
-	- SPELLS/RECIPIES can be converted to JSON per script

 	SHOULD:
 	- PREREQUISITES: check for prerequisistes to prevent invalid selection of skills